-Just around the corner from the Preserve is the Crystal River Archaeological State park which is a Native American Archaeological site.
-The scenic park sits on the edge of a coastal marsh and on it’s sacred grounds are the ceremonial mounds of the ancient Indians of Florida.
+Just around the corner from the Preserve is the Crystal River Archaeological State Park, which is a Native American Archaeological site.
+The scenic park sits on the edge of a coastal marsh, and its sacred grounds are the ceremonial mounds of Florida’s ancient Indians.

-The archaeological Museum at the park houses exhibits explaining the history of the site and displays artifacts of the ancient coastal dwellers that once used the area.
-The museum is open Thursday thru Monday 9 am to 5 pm.
+The archaeological museum at the park houses exhibits explaining the site’s history and displays artifacts of the ancient coastal dwellers that once used the area.
+The museum is open Thursday thru Monday from 9 am to 5 pm.
 Even though the museum is closed on Tuesday and Wednesday, the grounds are open for viewing.
-Entrance fee to the park is $3.00 per car.
+The entrance fee to the park is $3.00 per car.

 If you like this post, please be sure to like us on Facebook and if you would like to know more about the trails and attractions that the sunshine state has to offer please subscribe to our site.